-Vicken convinced the Director of San Francisco Marathon and give him the contract to score the race.
-He wrote the code on IBM PC's, powered on race day with Honda generators.
+Vicken convinced the Director of San Francisco Marathon to give him the contract to score the race.
+He wrote the code in Microsoft PASCAL, which he had learned at U.C.
+Berkeley on IBM PC's, powered on race day with Honda generators.
 The software collected the finish times for each runner, read barcodes from their bib numbers and produced the result sheet.
 On race morning Vicken discovered a bug in his code, and failed to provide results to everyone.
 Then he cleaned up his code, and the rest became history.

-After 1992, Vicken became a Support Engineer again at Oracle, and on the weekends he produced running races all over the San Francisco Bay Area.
+After 1992, Vicken became a Support Engineer again at Oracle.
+On weekends, he produced running races all over the San Francisco Bay Area.
 He closed San Francisco's famed Fisherman's Wharf in 1994 for the World Cup 5K and 10K.
 He produced the Run the Runway events for 5 years at both Moffett and Alemeda Naval Air Stations.
 The events benefited The United States Navy's MWR (Morale, Welfare and Recreation) Department.

-Vicken also produced many races with Anne Cribbs, who Gold Medaled in the 1960 Olympics, and became the CEO of BASOC (Bay Area Sports Organizing Committee), who made San Francisco one of 2 cities to host the 2012 Summer Olympics.
+Vicken also produced many races with Anne Cribbs, who Gold Medaled in the 1960 Olympics, and became the CEO of BASOC (Bay Area Sports Organizing Committee).
+Anne's efforts resulted in making San Francisco one of the 2 finalists out of 12, considered by the U.S. Olympic Committee to host the 2012 Summer Olympics.
 The U.S. Olympic Committee eventually chose New York as the U.S. candidate city.